cacophony-wj/LeS/README.md

 	- [I'm locked into some gear and I can't move in third person.](#im-locked-into-some-gear-and-i-cant-move-in-third-person)

 <h1>Licentia et Servitium: A Double-Sided Coin of Lover's Lab</h1>

+# A STRONG WARNING

+## Devious SE is still in **late beta!** Expect bugs!

+If you encounter _anything_ that you even _think_ is wrong, **especially** if you are playing the _Light But Kinky_ variant, please refer to [Troubleshooting](#troubleshooting) before asking on Github or Discord.
+Many of the most common questions are answered there.
+The signature mods in that build contain bugs, but are still playable, and will only improve with time.

 #  Requirements